 The newly elected chair should immediately sign a declaration of acceptance of office of chair.
-Any newly elected or co-opted councillors are also required to sign a declaration of acceptance of office, which may include an agreement to be bound by the council's Code of Conduct.
+All councillors are also required to sign a declaration of acceptance of office.
 A councillor's declaration of acceptance of office can be signed at or before a meeting but must be signed in the presence of a member or the proper officer of the council.
 The council may resolve to permit the declarations to be made at or before a later meeting.
 An item on the agenda would therefore be "To receive councillors declarations of acceptance of office or, if not received, to decide when they shall be received".
 Thus, if a councillor is unable to attend the annual meeting, they could sign their declaration beforehand in the presence of a member or the clerk and ask the clerk to "deliver" it to the annual meeting.
 Sample declaration of acceptance of office forms are available from Northants CALC.